xylamic/lightrail-pubsub-integration-framework/README.md

 3. LightrailDiagnostics: WinForms applications for sending/receiving messages and monitoring network activity

 # License
 The code is provided under the MIT license.

-All Xylasoft assets, names, and materials are proprietary.
+Any Xylasoft assets, names, and materials are proprietary.